Boostcom/bl-api-v3/source/includes/bl-api/v3/28_rewards_rewards.md

 Key | Type | Description
 --------- | --------- | ---------
 left | integer | (optional) How many more times the member can use the Reward.
-Null, when there's no usage limit active_until | Date | (optional) The last time time the coupon has been used + activation time (configurable per Loyalty Club, e.x.
+Null, when there's no usage limit active_until | Date | (optional) The last time time the reward has been used + activation time (configurable per Loyalty Club, e.x.
 30s).
-When null, the reward has not been activated yet usable | boolean | Will the reward be still usable after activation time passes?
+When null, the reward has not been activated (used) yet usable | boolean | Will the reward be still usable after activation time passes?

 <aside class="notice">